On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

 Regarding the reliability of the \glspl{cc}, we denote as $P = P_u + P_r$ the total number of control packets needed to let a communication paradigm work, where $P_u$ and $P_r$ are the numbers of control packets intended for the \gls{ue} and the \gls{risc}, respectively.
 Whenever one of such packets is erroneously decoded or lost, an event of \emph{erroneous control} occurs.
-We assume that these events are independent of each other (and of the algorithmic errors), and we denote the probability of erroneous control on the packet $i$ toward entity $k\in\{u,r\}$ as $p_i^{(k)}$, with $i\in\{1, \dots, P_k\}$ and $k \in\{u,r\}$.
-Erroneous controls may influence the overhead time and the communication performance: the \gls{ris} phase-shift profile may change in an unpredictable way leading to a degradation of the performance, or worse, letting the data transmission fails.
-While losing a single control packet may be tolerable depending on its content, here, we assume that all the control packets need to be received correctly in order to let the communication be successful.
+We assume that these events are independent of each other (and of the algorithmic errors).
+We denote the probability of erroneous control on the packet $i$ toward entity $k\in\{u,r\}$ as $p_i^{(k)}$, with $i\in\{1, \dots, P_k\}$ and $k \in\{u,r\}$.
+Erroneous controls may influence the overhead time and the communication performance: the \gls{ris} configuration might change unpredictably\footnote{In our scenario, if the control packet is not received, the \gls{risc} will load the \gls{ctrl} configuration, \emph{i.e.}, a predictable configuration change.
+However, if the \gls{risc} receives, but incorrectly decodes, a control packet, the \gls{bs} cannot know which configuration, if any, will be loaded.}, leading to a degradation of the performance, or worse, letting the data transmission fail.
+While losing a single control packet may be tolerable depending on its content, we assume all control packets must be received correctly to make the communication successful.
 In other words, no erroneous control event is allowed.
-Consequently, the probability of correct control results
+Consequently, the probability of correct control is

-We are interested to show the average performance of the analyzed communication paradigms.
-According to the considerations made so far, the goodput is a discrete random variable having value given by~\eqref{eq:netthroughput} if correct control occurs, while it is 0 otherwise.
-Therefore, the average performance can be described by the following \emph{utility function}:
+We can include the control reliability in the communication performance, taking into account the probability of correct control in the goodput metric in~\eqref{eq:netthroughput}.
+By assuming that the control and algorithmic errors are independent, the goodput is re-expressed as follows:

-In the following subsections, we analyze the terms involved in eqs.~\eqref{eq:utility} describing the difference between the transmission paradigms and particularizing the analysis for the different \glspl{cc}.
+Hence, the performance of the considered \gls{ris}-enabled communication system can be described by averaging $R$ w.r.t. the control, obtaining the following \emph{utility function}: